 - Complete the drafting and adoption of a new model law concerning lender-placed insurance as it relates to mortgages.

 - The Pet Insurance (C) Working Group will:

-- Review "A Regulator's Guide to Pet Insurance" and consider whether a model law or guideline is needed to establish appropriate regulatory standards for the pet insurance industry.
+- Complete the development of a model law or guideline to establish appropriate regulatory standards for the pet insurance industry.

 - The Terrorism Insurance Implementation (C) Working Group will: